Shop

 The characteristics of the barrel will impact a beer’s aging time and sensory profile.
 So, it’s helpful for the brewer to understand the barrel’s lineage and the mezcalero’s usage.

-The spirit’s character and how the beer evolves in the barrel affects the aging process.
+The spirit’s character and how the beer evolves in the barrel affect the aging process.
 “Aging time differs wildly, depending on several factors, but is roughly half a year,” says Hoppin’ Frog Owner and Brewer Fred Karm.
 “It usually takes a little longer than a bourbon barrel.
 Barrels from some distilleries create more flavors than the barrels from other distilleries.
 The actual product greatly affects the result as well.”

 Hoppin’ Frog Brewery aged a version of Pentuple, a fruity complex Belgian-style tripel, in mezcal barrels, discovering that mezcal barrels impart “less impact as the months pile on.”
 Accordingly, the brewery does not reuse its mezcal barrels.